 Individuals and employees, through an employer's cafeteria plan, can establish Health Savings Accounts (HSA) to reimburse them for qualified medical expenses paid during the year.
-For 2020, these accounts allow taxpayers with high deductible health insurance to make pre-tax contributions for self-coverage of up to \$3,550 each year (\$7,100 for family coverage) to cover health care costs.
+For 2024, these accounts allow taxpayers with high deductible health insurance to make pre-tax contributions for self-coverage of up to \$4,150 each year (\$8,300 for family coverage) to cover health care costs.

 Amounts are excluded from gross income if paid or distributed from an HSA that is used exclusively to pay the qualified medical expenses of the account beneficiary or dependent.
 Other distributions are included in income and subject to an additional 20% tax unless made after the participant reaches age 65, dies or becomes disabled.
 Qualified medical expenses are the same expenses that qualify for the medical expenses deduction.
 An exception is that premiums for long-term care and coverage during periods of unemployment, whether through COBRA or not, also qualify.
-(126)
+(104)

 In order for an individual to be eligible for an HSA, on the first day of each month, the individual must be covered by a high deductible health plan and not covered by any other health plan that is not a high deductible health plan.
 Individual eligibility for an HSA is determined on a monthly basis.
-For 2020, a high deductible health plan is defined as a plan that has at least a \$1,400 annual deductible for self-only coverage and a \$2,800 deductible for family coverage.
-In addition, annual out-of-pocket expenses paid under the plan must be limited to \$6,900 for individuals and \$13,800 for families.
+For 2024, a high deductible health plan is defined as a plan that has at least a \$1,600 annual deductible for self-only coverage and a \$3,200 deductible for family coverage.
+In addition, annual out-of-pocket expenses paid under the plan must be limited to \$8,050 for individuals and \$16,100 for families.
 Out-of-pocket expenses include deductibles, co-payments and other amounts (does not include premiums) that must be paid for plan benefits.
+(105)

 Contributions to HSAs are deductible in determining adjusted gross income.
-The maximum annual aggregate contribution to an HSA is the lesser of the amount of the annual deductible for the high deductible health plan or the maximum deductible permitted under an Archer Medical Savings Account (MSA).
+The taxpayer's maximum contribution is reduced by any employer contributions to his or her HSA, any contributions made to his or her Archer MSA, and any qualified HSA funding distributions.
 Excess contributions are subject to a 6% excise tax and are includible in gross income.
 Additionally, contributions by an employer that exceed the annual HSA limits are taxable as income to the employee.
 Taxpayers use Form 8889 - Health Saving Accounts (HSAs) to calculate their HSA deductions and any taxable distributions.
-(127)
+(105)

 Individuals who reach age 55 by the end of the tax year can increase their annual contributions by \$1,000.
 Contributions, however, cannot be made after the participant attains age 65 and is eligible for Medicare.
 However, distributions for qualified medical expenses continue to be excludable from gross income and premiums for health insurance other than for a Medicare supplemental policy are considered qualified medical expenses.
-(126)
+(104)